QiuYukang/5G-LENA/doc/source/nr-module.rst

 Lawrence Livermore National Lab (LLNL) and a grant from the National Institute of Standards and Technologies (NIST).

-The module, as already mentioned, is built upon the 'mmwave' module developed by the NYU Wireless and University of Padova, which is available in [mmwave-module]_.
-The 'mmwave' module is developed as a new module within |ns3| and it leverages on the well known and extensively used LTE/EPC network simulator provided by the 'LTE' module in |ns3|.

-The NR module is built upon the 'mmwave' simulator, but is focused to target the 3GPP Release-15 NR specification.
-As such. it incorporates fundamental PHY-MAC NR features like a flexible frame structure by means of multiple numerologies support, bandwidth parts (BWPs) and Component Carriers (CCs), Frequency Division Multiplexing (FDM) of
+The 'NR' module is built upon the 'mmWave' simulator, as already mentioned, but is focused to target the 3GPP Release-15 NR specification.
+As such, it incorporates fundamental PHY-MAC NR features like a flexible frame structure by means of multiple numerologies support, bandwidth parts (BWPs) and Component Carriers (CCs), Frequency Division Multiplexing (FDM) of